rangle/ngCourse2/handout/architect/10_ways_to_misuse_angular.md

 Presentational components are responsible for how things look: they receive data through `@Input` and handle events by invoking callbacks or by dispatching events through `@Output`.
-Container components are responsible to defining how things work, i.e., for fetching data and updating state.
+Container components are responsible for defining how things work, i.e., for fetching data and updating state.

 When we are using Redux,